Giblin Eunson Library

 Professor Lyndhurst F. Giblin

-Commerce was established at the University of Melbourne, with Douglas Berry Copland, formerly the Professor of Commerce in Tasmania, being appointed to the chair.
-This was followed in 1927 by the creation of the Ritchie Chair of Economics, a research chair established originally in the Faculty of Arts through the generosity of R.W.Ritchie of Penshurst in memory of his son Captain W.B.Ritchie killed in World War 1.
-The inaugural incumbent of this chair in 1930 was Professor Lyndhurst Falkiner Giblin.
+Commerce was established at the University of Melbourne in 1924, with Douglas Berry Copland, formerly the Professor of Commerce in Tasmania, appointed as Chair.
+There followed the Ritchie Chair of Economics, a research chair established in 1927 through the generosity of R. W. Ritchie of Penshurst, in memory of his son Captain W. B. Ritchie, killed in World War I. The inaugural incumbent of this chair in 1930 was Professor Lyndhurst Falkiner Giblin.

 Warwick Eunson